slipperydream/MeteorHammer/README.md

     - firing modes: spread, tail, front, ring, rolling (always forward firing, but rotate around player)

-- create options (drones) that add power to the player

  - Make a stage struct that defines the number, name, and other things

 Redo code to make components instead of inheritance.